saidvandeklundert/batfish/blog.md

 ]
 ```

-We are free to add additional logic to the Lambda and add criteria to filter based on other columns as well:
+We are free to add additional logic to the Lambda and add criteria to filter based on other columns as well, so the Lambda is also a good choice in case you want to use a complex expression for filtering:

 ```python
 df[
     df.apply(